kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 When she gasps back into herself, her hands are curled into fists, pressed to her stomach like she’s trying to hold something in.
 Her breath hitches.

-# Chapter Six - Red Sex
+# Chapter Seven - Red Sex
 **Period: Present Day … Year: 1985 … Location: Venus**

 The sex was a little awkward.